AtsushiSakai/PythonRobotics/docs/how_to_contribute_main.rst

 Step 2: Implement the algorithm with matplotlib based animation
 ----------------------------------------------------------------

+When you implement an algorithm, please keep the following items in mind.

+1. Use only Python.
+Other language code is not acceptable.

-This project only accept codes for python 3.9 or higher.
+2. This project only accept codes for python 3.9 or higher.

+3. Use matplotlib based animation to show how the algorithm works.

+4. Only using current :ref:`Requirements` libraries for your code, not adding new dependencies.

+5. Keep simple your code.
+The main goal is to make it easy for users to understand the algorithm, not for practical usage.

 Step 3: Add a unittest
 ----------------------
-If you add a new algorithm sample code, please add a unit test file under `tests` dir.
+If you add a new algorithm sample code, please add a unit test file under `tests dir`_.

-This sample test code might help you : https://github.com/AtsushiSakai/PythonRobotics/blob/master/tests/test_a_star.py
+This sample test code might help you : `test_a_star.py`_.

+At the least, try to run the example code without animation in the unit test.

 .. _`how to write doc`: